 From the air, Argentina’s northeast appears as a mass of knotted rivers, grassy plains, wetlands and sub-tropical rainforest.
 Known locally as El Litoral, it is home to abundant yerba mate plantations (the nation’s much-beloved green tea), a staggering variety of fauna and flora and, of course, the mighty Iguazu Falls, which straddle the border between Argentina, Brazil and Paraguay.

-Further south, the Esteros del Iberá are the second largest wetlands on the planet (after Brazil’s Pantanal).
-Visitors can paddle across lagoons populated by caiman, capybara, anteaters and otters and ride through the wetlands amidst a carnival of birdlife before returning to the lodge for cocktails around the swimming pool.
+Moving south from Iguazu Falls and along the Parana River, the Esteros del Iberá are the second largest wetlands on the planet, following Brazil’s mega diverse Pantanal.
+Visitors can paddle across lagoons populated by caiman, capybara, anteaters and otters and ride through the wetlands amidst a carnival of bird life before returning to the lodge for cocktails around the swimming pool.

-At another of our estancias, guests are invited to become gauchos, joining in the daily duties of the estancia, rounding, branding and castrating 1500 head of cattle across 2500-hectares of woods, wetlands and open country.
+At another of our estancias, guests are invited to transform into traditional gauchos for a day or two, joining in the daily duties of the estancia, rounding, branding and castrating 1500 head of cattle across 2500-hectares of woods, wetlands and open country.
 For a change of pace, there are polo lessons, dorado fishing and shady hammocks for afternoon lazing.